easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+* New: Filter added to the parking spaces function epl_total_parking_spaces allowing you to alter the value of the parking icons.

 = 3.4.19 December 19, 2019 =

 * New: Added epl_recent_property_widget_default_args and epl_recent_property_widget_query filters for defaults and query args making targeting widget query easier in pre_get_posts.